NLnetLabs/cascade/doc/manual/source/man/cascaded-config.toml.rst

    The directory storing zone policies.

    Zone policies are user-managed files configuring groups of zones.
-You can modify them as you like, then ask Cascade to reload them with 'cascade policy reload'.
+You can modify them as you like, then ask Cascade to reload them with ``cascade policy reload``.

 .. option:: zone-state-dir = "/var/lib/cascade/zone-state"